MicrosoftDocs/Dynamics-365-Operations.is-is/articles/fin-ops-core/dev-itpro/analytics/er-backup-storage-templates.md

 ## <a name="supported-deployments"></a>Studdar uppsetninar

-Í Finance and Operations útgáfu 10.0.5 er öryggisafritunargeymsla á sniðmátseiginleika rafrænnar skýrslugerðar aðeins tiltæk í skýjauppsetningu.
+Í Finance and Operations útgáfu 10.0.5 er eiginleikinn Afritunargeymsla ER-sniðmáta aðeins tiltækur í skýjadreifingum.

 ## <a name="additional-resources"></a>Frekari upplýsingar